TheSonOfThomp/AdamThompson/Portfolio/markdown/chameleon.md

 We had bought a Teensy as a faster, more powerful replacement to the Arduino UNO.
 The first step was to make sure the Teensy could read the incoming signal from the microphone.
 Powering the Teensy from a laptop, the mic from the bench supply, we successfully got an `analogRead` again.

 The initial measurement circuit used an analog envelope filter to measure the peak noise level.
 This resulted in an exponential decay effect, and could result in the device behaving incorrectly.
 It would be better to use a sample-and-hold algorithm on the microcontroller itself.
-The new algorithm would continously sample the audio, and hold the peak value.
+The new algorithm would continuously sample the audio, and hold the peak value.
 If the peak value ever exceeded the noise threshold, we would send a `close` command to the driver.
 If the peak level dropped below the threshold after a given safe window, the device would `open` again.
 As a heuristic, we selected a 5-second window as a slow-enough noise rate to avoid frequent opening and closing of the device—though this could be changed to suit a given scenario.
 Controller code can be found on [GitHub](https://github.com/dsschwarz/madd.audio/blob/master/ChameleonController/ChameleonController.ino)

 #### Driver Circuit

 Back when the plan was to use a DC motor, I had found some optical relay ICs in the workshop, and put together an [H-bridge](https://en.wikipedia.org/wiki/H_bridge).
 The new design was similar, and could make use of the same circuit to change the polarity.
 So, by sending 2 bits (`digitalWrite`) from the Teensy, we could quite easily change the polarity of the electromagnet.
 We discussed using a proper H-bridge IC, but these were physically too large, and were overkill for the task at hand.

 I spent some time in the lab testing this circuit, and making sure it would work with our speaker driver.
-The only real issue with the relay ciruit design was the potential to draw too much current since they were only rated to 500mA.
+The only real issue with the relay circuit design was the potential to draw too much current since they were only rated to 500mA.
 I placed an 8Ω current-limiting resistor in the circuit to prevent this.

 #### Power Supply